The Swing (album)

-The Swing is the fourth studio album by Australian rock band INXS, released in April 1984.
+The Swing is the fourth studio album by Australian rock band INXS, released on 21 March 1984.
 It peaked at number one on the Kent Music Report Albums Chart for five non-consecutive weeks from early April to mid-May 1984.
 The lead single "Original Sin" was recorded in New York City with Nile Rodgers and featured Daryl Hall on backing vocals.
 Overall, the album featured a slightly harder-edged sound than their previous releases.

 Background

 By 1983 Australian rock band INXS attempted to expand their international profile with their fourth studio album, The Swing.
 The Sydney-based group had formed in 1977 by three brothers Andrew on guitar and keyboards; Jon on percussion and drums; and Tim Farriss on guitar; together with Garry Gary Beers on bass guitar; Michael Hutchence on lead vocals; and Kirk Pengilly on guitar, saxophone, and vocals.